joshuaavalon/docker-cloudflare/README.md

 [![License][license-badge]][license]
 [![semantic-release][semantic-release-badge]][semantic-release]

-Cloudflare DDNS is a Docker image that update DNS records on Cloudflare on schedule.
+Cloudflare DDNS is a Docker image that updates DNS records on Cloudflare on schedule.

-## Table of Content
+## Table of Contents

 - [Getting Started](#getting-started)
 - [Guide](#guide)